-Congenital heart defects are abnormalities in the heart’s structure that have been present since birth.
-These defects can involve the valves within the heart, the interior walls of the heart, or the veins and arteries associated with heart.
-There are two to three million adults and children living with congenital heart defects.
-The congenital heart disease program at UC San Diego Health System is led by Daniel Blanchard, MD.
+Congenital heart defects are abnormalities in the heart's structure that are present since birth.
+These defects can involve the valves within the heart, the interior walls of the heart, or the veins and arteries associated with the heart.

 Types of congenital heart defects include:

 - A hole between chambers of the heart (atrial septal defect, ventricular septal defect and patent foramen ovale)

 - Valve defects, such as narrowed valves (pulmonary valve stenosis) or abnormally shaped valves (aortic atresia)

 Most congenital heart defects are detected shortly after birth, although some are not discovered for years.
 Some can be managed by open-heart surgery or cardiac catheterization or can be watched without intervention.

 In most cases, the cause of congenital heart defects is unknown.
 Factors that can increase the chance of having a heart defect include: